Thessan/project-music-releases/README.md

 # Project 9: Music release site 🎶
 (Technigo coding boot camp)

-First time using React, fetching info from an API, practicing making components and learning JSX.
-Mob programming prject with Olof & Rebeka.
+First time using React.
+We fetched info from the Spotify API, practicing making components and learning JSX.
+Mob programming with Olof & Rebeka.

 ## View it live